About Us

 What We Do

-Just Horizons Alliance (JHA) is a strategic change engine that amplifies the efficacy of research-based knowledge by fusing it with the wisdom needed to navigate a rapidly changing, uncertain world.
+Just Horizons Alliance (JHA) is a strategic change engine that fuses research-based knowledge with adaptive wisdom to navigate our rapidly changing, uncertain world.

 The world has reached an inflection point.
 As centuries-old forms of cultural cohesion come unglued in the face of accelerating change, humanity needs to develop a refined set of adaptive virtues lest rogue technologies and social pathologies rush in to fill the void.
-Just Horizons Alliance (JHA) draws upon sacred and secular perspectives, galvanizing inner awareness and outer cognition in what at first glance may seem an unlikely partnership, but closer inspection reveals much-needed symmetry of mind and heart.
+Just Horizons Alliance (JHA) draws upon sacred and secular perspectives, galvanizing inner awareness and outer cognition in a vital symmetry of mind and heart.

 What is a strategic change engine?